awsdocs/aws-greengrass-developer-guide/doc_source/iot-sitewise-connector.md

 #### [ Version 5 ]
 + <a name="conn-sitewise-req-ggc-194"></a>AWS IoT Greengrass Core software v1\.9\.4\.
 + <a name="conn-sitewise-req-java-8"></a>Java 8 installed on the core device and added to the PATH environment variable\.
-+ <a name="conn-sitewise-req-regions"></a>This connector can be used only in supported AWS Regions\.
-For more information, see [Limits](#iot-sitewise-connector-limits)\.
++ <a name="conn-sitewise-req-regions"></a>This connector can be used only in AWS Regions where both [AWS IoT Greengrass](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) and [IoT SiteWise](https://docs.aws.amazon.com/general/latest/gr/iot-sitewise.html) are supported\.
 + <a name="conn-sitewise-req-policy-v3"></a>An IAM policy added to the Greengrass group role\.
 This role allows the AWS IoT Greengrass group access to the `iotsitewise:BatchPutAssetPropertyValue` action on the target root asset and its children, as shown in the following example\.
-You can remove the `Condition` from the policy to allow the connector to access all of your AWS IoT SiteWise assets\.
+You can remove the `Condition` from the policy to allow the connector to access all of your IoT SiteWise assets\.

   ```
   {